abarker/dir-alias/README.rst

 The command `aliases` is also defined to list all the regular Bash aliases followed by all the aliases defined by `dir-aliases`, in a similar format.

+To unset the function, shell variable, and remove the alias from the list of directory aliases use `un-dir-alias <alias-name>`.

 Setup
 -----